hangtran108/create-telegram-chatbot/README.md

 *Time-Driven Trigger:

 - Click the clock icon (`Triggers`) in the Apps Script editor.
-- Create a new time-based trigger to run sendTelegramNotification.
+- Create a new time-based trigger to run `sendTelegramNotification`.
 - Set the trigger to run, for example, every hour or daily, depending on how often you want updates.